CONFIG

 tui.auto_resumefalseboolnext launch

 tui.auto_resume makes bare alpi behave as if -c / --continue was passed — the last session is loaded automatically.
 Use /new inside the TUI to start a fresh thread without changing the config.
-The flag does not affect alpi chat --once (scripts and the gateway always start clean) or explicit -c usage (still an override).
+The flag does not affect alpi chat --once (scripts and scheduled jobs always start clean) or explicit -c usage (still an override).

 tui.show_reasoning controls two channels of model-thinking output: